john-science/john-science.github.io/_drafts/2022-11-10-good-unit-test.md

     unittest.main()
 ```

-Okay, we now have three tests, and they are three times as long as the first one, but only accomplish the same thing.
-But there's no points for writing unreable code in as few lines as possible.
-We now have three, easy-to-read tests which explain themselves.
+Okay, we now have three tests.
+They are three times as long as the first one, but only accomplish the same thing.
+But that's okay.
+You don't win any points for writing tests in as few lines as possible.

+> We now have three, easy-to-read tests which explain themselves.

 # Making Code Testable